BrieXO vs Autodesk Construction Cloud

 • 400+ integrations in the wider ecosystem

 Verdict: Best if you're all-in on Autodesk authoring: Autodesk Build.
-Best if you want BIM without being locked to Autodesk + full stack around it: BrieXO.
+Best if you want a vendor-neutral path with field operations live today: BrieXO (XO Spatial + XO BIM — DESIGN bundle, on the roadmap).

 Sustainability, EPDs & LCA